 - Be sure they keep and use a personal cell phone.

 When you become concerned and suspect neglect or abuse is occurring at a nursing home, or any senior care facility, don’t guess.
 Don’t take chances.
 Don’t wait.
-Contact Ed Bernstein & Associates.
+Contact an expert lawyer in abuse cases.
 You’ll get answers from a firm with years of practice behind it.
 Active years that give them vision and relationships with governmental and civic agencies, personnel, and systems like few others have.
 Well known and respected in the community, Ed Bernstein & Associates is known throughout Vegas Valley.
 Enough Said.
 Call Ed.